oconnellryan/oconnellryan.github.io/nba-ticket-pricing.md

 ## Modeling:
 Three models were created to model the ticket prices for entire stadium based on the areas broken down earlier.
 Many of the predictors were the same for each model, but each one was adjusted for the factors relevant in its area.
 ### Lower Bowl:
-The following model predicts ticket prices for seats in the lower bowl:
 <div style="display: flex; align-items: center;">
   <img src="/assets/nba/lb_model.png" alt="Image" width="400" style="margin-right: 20px;"/>